mdkevoo/se-assignment-5-mdkevoo/Week 2 assignment 2 answers README.md

    (e)**Bracket Pair Colorizer**-This extension simplifies code readability by adding colorization to brackets in your code.
 It assigns distinct colors to matching pairs of brackets, parentheses, braces, and other code-delimiting characters, making it easy to identify which opening bracket corresponds to a closing one.
 This visual aid is particularly valuable in large and complex code files, as it reduces the risk of bracket-related errors and enhances code navigation.

    (f)**Code Spell Checker**-This extension checks your code for spelling errors, ensuring that variable names, comments, and documentation are correctly spelled.
-It’s especially useful in larger codebases to enhance code readability and maintain professionalism in your projects.
+It’s especially useful in larger code bases to enhance code readability and maintain professionalism in your projects.
 By highlighting and suggesting corrections for spelling mistakes, it assists developers in creating well-documented and easily understandable code, promoting better code quality and collaboration.

 6. Integrated Terminal: